-Riverbend's industrial pretreatment plant (the phosphate side) was originally constructed in the 1950s and was expanded to its current capacity in the late 1970s.
-While the chrome treatment train is much newer, having been installed in 2007, crosscontamination issues have been hindering the operation of this system as well.
-This is due to unmarked process drains in many of the buildings, so that wash-down water is diverted to the wrong process sewer system.
-Much of the equipment at the plant has exceeded its useful life, particularly on the phosphate side, and this places a huge burden on the Operations staff.
+Riverbend's industrial pretreatment plant was originally constructed in the 1950s and was expanded to its current capacity in the late 1970s.
+Much of the equipment at the plant has exceeded its useful life, particularly on the phosphate side.
 The age of the plant, along with the operational problems has resulted in AECOM conducting an alternatives analysis for the plant.
-A summary of the alternatives evaluations is presented in Table 8 and included in Appendix F. The higher the score, the more preferred the alternative is.
+A summary of the alternatives evaluations is presented in Table 7 and included in Appendix F. The higher the score, the more preferred the alternative is.